Fender Stratocaster: Fender Strat Plus Series

 Fender has produced various 'deluxe' modern American Stratocasters with special features.

 The Strat Plus was produced from 1987 to 1999 and was equipped with Lace Sensor pickups, a roller nut, locking tuners, a TBX tone control and a Hipshot tremsetter.
 The Strat Plus Deluxe was introduced in 1989 with pickup and tremolo variations.
 The Strat Ultra was introduced in 1990, again with pickup variations, and also with an ebony fingerboard.

 Fender Custom Classic Series

 The Fender Custom Shop produced an entry level, team built Stratocaster that was discontinued in 2008.
 The Custom Classic Strat was intended to be a combination of the best aspects of vintage and modern Strats.
-The guitar boasted 3 Modern Classic pickups, with the bridge pickup being wound with copper wire and it was called the Hot Classic pickup.
-The bridge was a Custom Classic 2-point tremolo with pop-in tremolo bar.
+The guitar boasted 3 Modern Classic pickups along with a Custom Classic 2-point tremolo with pop-in tremolo bar.
 The "C" Shaped neck was maple with either maple or rosewood finger board and 22 jumbo frets.
 The colors available were three-color sunburst, daphne blue, black, bing cherry transparent, cobalt blue transparent, and honey blonde.